Thomas-Murzyn/Thomas-Murzyn/README.md

 I'm also a father 👨🏼‍🍼.

 Take a look at my different _repositories_.
-I have a [portfolio website](https://thomas-murzyn-portfolio.vercel.app/) you can visit it an check my work for an other way.
+I have a [portfolio website](https://thomas-murzyn-portfolio.vercel.app/) you can visit it and check my work for an other way.